rubyisttt/rubyisttt.github.io/_docs/05-configuration.md

       url: "https://instagram.com/mmistakes"
 ```

-**Note:** Twitter and Facebook footer links no longer automatically pull from `site.twitter.username` and `site.facebook.username`.
+**备注：** Twitter and Facebook footer links no longer automatically pull from `site.twitter.username` and `site.facebook.username`.
 This behavior has been deprecated in favor of the `footer.links` array above.
 {: .notice--danger}

 To change "Follow:" text that precedes footer links, edit the `follow_label` key in `_data/ui-text.yml`.